Cuomo Shuts Down Mobile Sports Betting in 2020 State Budget

 New York Sports Betting FAQs

-All sporting events are available in the physical sportsbooks except events that include in state college teams.
+All sporting events are available in the physical sportsbooks with the exception of sporting events that include in state college teams.
+The major sports along with Horse Racing, Soccer, Rugby can all be bet on.

 As of right now, it is too soon to tell.
 It seems as if Governor Cuomo is the last barrier before statewide sports betting is legal.
 It has been well documented that New York is losing state revenue from the sports bettors crossing state lines into New Jersey to place bets.